drobnikj/openai-scraper/README.md

 ## Limits

-The models itself have a limit of number of tokens they can handle.
+The models itself have a limit of number of tokens they can handle, but there is option to overcome this limit.
 You can check the limits for each model on the [OpenAI API documentation](https://platform.openai.com/docs/models/overview).

 ## Usage

-To get started with GPT Scraper, you only need to obtain an API key from OpenAI web.
-You can find you [OpenAI token under this link](https://platform.openai.com/account/api-keys), if you are not sign-up yet you need to do it the first.

 ### Example usage